 Intricate steel frame provides the skeletal structure for the triangular shelter, clad in stainless steel and yellow interlayer glass with doubly curved front.

-RIBA Stephen Laurence Prize at the 2000 RIBA Channel 4 Stirling Awards
+RIBA Stephen Laurence Prize 2000 - RIBA Channel 4 Stirling Awards

 Royal Fine Art Comission ‘Jeu D’Esprit’ building of the Year Award